fastpack/fastpack/README.md

 for JavaScript applications which scales up to tens of thounsands of modules without sacrificing development experience.

-We want sub-1000ms bundle time and sub-100ms incremental rebundle time for large apps (around 2000 modules).
+We want sub-1000ms bundle time and sub-100ms incremental rebundle time for medium-sized applications (around 1000 modules).
 We are almost there.

 ## Installation